-4.0 Mitigation Monitoring and Reporting Pla Mitigation Measure Implementation and Timing Responsible for Implementing Responsibility for Monitoring within 0.5 miles of a documented eagle or protected falcon species nest, pre- construction surveys shall be conducted in accordance with the most current guidance available from USFWS and CDFW.
+, and reporting in Mitigation Measure Implementation and Timing Responsible for Implementing Responsibility for Monitoring within 0.5 miles of a documented eagle or protected falcon species nest, preconstruction surveys shall be conducted in accordance with the most current guidance available from USFWS and CDFW.
 If a special-status raptor nest is determined to be present on or within 0.5 miles of the work area, consultation with the USFWS and/or CDFW, based on regulatory jurisdiction, shall occur and any measures recommended or required by those agencies shall be incorporated into the project design.
-3.4-9 ground disturbing activities where suitable burrowing owl burrows (such as ground squirrel complexes) are present.
+3.4-9 Special-Status Birds - Burrowing Owl A pre-construction survey shall be performed by a qualified biologist prior to the start of ground disturbing activities where suitable burrowing owl burrows (such as ground squirrel complexes) are present.
 The survey shall be performed according to the standards set forth by the Staff Report for Burrowing Owl Mitigation (CDFW, 2012).
 Preconstruction surveys shall occur no more than 14 days prior to ground disturbance.
-Should a burrow be observed in use by a burrowing owl, or if a burrow shows signs of use (pellets, whitewash, feathers), project activities shall be excluded within a 250-foot The applicant shall perform a pre- construction survey as described in Mitigation Measure 3.4-9 no more than 14 days prior to ground disturbance, and implement avoidance measures as described in Mitigation Measure 3.4-9 if required.
+Should a burrow be observed in use by a burrowing owl, or if a burrow shows signs of use (pellets, whitewash, feathers), project activities shall be excluded within a 250-foot high-visibility buffer until the qualified biologist determines the owls are no longer present.
+For active burrows within an area of impact, passive exclusion techniques, such as one way doors, may be used to exclude burrowing owls from occupied burrows outside the nesting season or if the qualified biologist determines the burrow does not support an active nest.
+Once exclusion is completed and the biologist determines that the burrow is not occupied, the burrows shall be collapsed. avoidance measures as described in Mitigation Measure 3.4-9 if required.
 The applicant shall include these requirements in construction contracts.
-(Use Permit COA) Applicant/County County way doors, may be used to exclude burrowing owls from occupied burrows outside the nesting season or if the qualified biologist determines the burrow does not support an active nest.
-Once exclusion is completed and the biologist determines that the burrow is not occupied, the burrows shall be collapsed.
+(Use Permit COA) Applicant/County County